New Year’s Resolutions – and How to Make Them Stick

 I’ll share my resolution “themes” for 2019 at the end of the post 🙂

 “New Year, New You.”
 It may sound almost corny, but I like to start a new year from a clean state, it’s my way of rebooting.
 Clear your cache and free up more memory for creativity and new projects.

 So, let’s get to business and break your preparation for the new year into the following stages:

 Resolutions and planning

 Stage 1: Reflection and Analysis

-You may know that I love UX and Design thinking – so I’ve decided to experiment with those principles for my reflection!
-I’ve done a journaling exercise where I answered a set of questions related to my 2018 and then went through the sentences highlighting phrases, sentences and repeating words.
+You may know that I love UX and Design thinking.
+So, I’ve decided to experiment with those principles for my reflection!
+I’ve done a journaling exercise where I answered a set of questions related to my 2018.
+Then, I went through the sentences highlighting phrases, sentences and repeating words.

 I wanted to really feel what my year was like, reflect on my achievements and see what areas I could improve in.
-I analysed whether I’ve reached my goals, colour coding it the way we did that at Google: Red if you’re below 50%, Orange if you’re below 90% and Green if you’ve reached 90 or above.
+So, I analysed whether I’ve reached my goals.
+I colour coded it like we did at Google: Red for below 50%, Orange for below 90% and Green for 90 or above.
 It’s hard to quantify and evaluate goals that I haven’t quantified, so I tried to rank them by achievement status.

 Stage 2: Resolutions and planning